VU-Programming/OOFP-repls/README.md

 * Invalid command
 * No value given when assigning variable
 * No expression given to simplify

+### MultiSet
+We have given a skeleton of a case class MultiSet.
+Inside you find [overloaded functions](https://docs.scala-lang.org/tour/operators.html) (`+ - * toString`), these need to be implemented, with the corresponding outcome.

+`toSeq` is used in the tests, but you can also use this in your REPL implementation, same for the `toString`.

+The skeleton comes with an [companion object](https://docs.scala-lang.org/overviews/scala-book/companion-objects.html).
+This used as a factory in the tests.

 ## How to run your implementation